-First, most people regard the MBE as the hardest portion of the bar exam.
-The 200 questions are rarely easy or straightforward.
+Most people regard the MBE as the hardest portion of the bar exam.
+The questions are rarely easy or straightforward.
 They can be tricky, and sometimes worded in a way that guides you to the wrong answer.

-This means that, by studying for the MBE, you're also studying for the essay portion of the bar exam.
-Because it's almost certain that you'll face at least two MBE subjects in your essays, you're preparing for as much as half of the essay portion alone just by studying MBE subjects.
+Because MBE subjects usually make up at least 1/3 of essay subjects, when studying for the MBE you're also studying for the essay portion of the bar exam.
+It's almost certain that you'll face several MBE subjects in your essays.
+So, you're preparing for as much as half of the essay portion alone just by studying MBE subjects.

 The takeaway here is that you must know your MBE subjects to pass the bar exam, especially before you invest too much time in mastering other subjects.
-So at this stage, where you have over six weeks to go before the bar exam, make sure you are really digging into MBE subjects.
+So at this stage, make sure you are really digging into MBE subjects.